.45 Colt: Cartridge loads

 The .45 Colt at that time did not enjoy the .44-40's advantage of a Winchester rifle chambered for it being available, thus allowing the use of the same cartridge in both a pistol and a rifle.
-According to rumor at the time, this was owing to early .45 Colt cartridges having a very narrow rim and causing ejection issues from a rifle chamber.
-Today, modern Winchesters, Marlins, and other replicas have remedied this omission almost 50 years after the fact, and the .45 Colt is now available in modern lever-action rifles.
+According to rumor at the time, this was owing to early .45 Colt cartridges having a very narrow rim that caused ejection issues from a rifle chamber.
+Today, modern Winchesters, Marlins, and other replicas have remedied this omission almost 50 years after the fact, and .45 Colt is now available in modern lever-action rifles.

-While this aforementioned rumor has been one of the numerous arguments used to explain the lack of a rifle chambered in .45 Colt, it may have simply been a case of Colt refusing to authorize the use of their patented .45 Colt cartridge in other manufacturers’ arms.
-Only after the expiration of Colt‘s original patents for the .45 Colt did it become available in a rifle.
+While this aforementioned rumor has been one of the numerous arguments used to explain the lack of a rifle chambered in .45 Colt, it may have simply been a case of Colt refusing to authorize the use of their patented .45 Colt cartridge in other manufacturers' arms.
+Only after the expiration of Colt's original patents for the .45 Colt did it become available in a rifle.
 This, however, does not explain the absence of a .45 Colt chambering (or indeed any of Colt's own cartridges) in the Colt-Burgess lever-action or Colt Lightning slide-action rifles.
 Thus lending more credence to the rumored basic problem with Colt's revolver cartridges when used in rifles.
-(The modern .45 Colt cartridge rim is still narrow, but features an extractor groove cut into the base of the case, a feature common to most modern cartridges but not at all common in the late 19th century.)
+The modern .45 Colt cartridge rim is still narrow, but features an extractor groove cut into the base of the case, a feature common to most modern cartridges but not at all common in the late 19th century.

 The U.S. Army's .45 Colt round used in its M1909 revolver, which had a barrel of 5.5 in, fired a 250 gr bullet at a muzzle velocity of 738 ft/s, giving a muzzle energy of 297 ftlbf.
 Today's standard factory loads develop around 400 ftlbf of muzzle energy at about 860 ft/s, making it roughly equivalent to modern .45 ACP loads.
 There are Cowboy Action Shooting loads which develop muzzle velocities of around 750 ft/s.

 Cartridges of the World states that .45 Colt should never be loaded to more than 800 ft/s in blackpowder revolvers.